chrisfarms/nixos-shell/README.md

 Why
 ---

-It solves the same problem as things like virtualenv, RVM and to a certain extent Docker: The issue of quickly being able to enter an environment with all the dependecies you need for working on your application.
+It solves the same problem as things like [virtualenv](http://virtualenv.readthedocs.org/en/latest/virtualenv.html), [RVM](http://rvm.io/) and tools like [Vagrant](https://www.vagrantup.com/): The issue of quickly being able to enter an environment with all the dependecies you need for working on your application without polluting your environment.

 How
 ---